teknofire/ticket/README.md

 ## Updates

 Once the `ticket` command is available on your system you can update it by running `ticket update`.
 This will pull down the latest changes from GitHub and runs the `bundle`.

+## Troubleshooting

+* Errors with missing gems when switching between different versions of ruby.
+** To install the latest gem dependencies for a new ruby version run the `ticket shave` commmand, or possibly update the tool using `ticket update`.
+This should install the latest gems in the active ruby environment.